gnosischain/media-kit/README.md

 ## 2 Sentence Description

 Gnosis Chain is an EVM compatible, community-owned network that prioritizes credible neutrality and resiliency, open to everyone without privilege or prejudice.
-Secured by over 125k validators around the world, Gnosis Chain has all the tooling you are used to and trust-minimized bridges to mainnet.
+Secured by over 165k validators around the world, Gnosis Chain has all the tooling you are used to and trust-minimized bridges to mainnet.

 ## Longer Description/ Mission

 Gnosis Chain is an EVM compatible, community-owned network that prioritizes credible neutrality and resiliency, open to everyone without privilege or prejudice.
-Secured by over 125k validators around the world, Gnosis Chain has all the tooling you are used to and trust-minimized bridges to mainnet.
+Secured by over 165k validators around the world, Gnosis Chain has all the tooling you are used to and trust-minimized bridges to mainnet.
 Using the same execution and consensus layer clients as Ethereum, Gnosis Chain is fully compatible with all future EIPs.

 Its diverse validator set and the community governance ensure Gnosis Chain remains credibly neutral at a much lower price point than mainnet.
 Only 1 GNO is required to spin up a validator and the process is user-friendly.

-Gnosis Chain uses a dual-token model. xDAI is a stable token used to pay for the execution of smart contracts and gas fees, and GNO is used for staking as the governance token for the GnosisDAO.
+Gnosis Chain uses a dual-token model. xDai is a stable token used to pay for the execution of smart contracts and gas fees, and GNO is used for staking as the governance token for the GnosisDAO.

 ## Who We Are